bochia/copypastebind/README.md

 ## Usage

 Go to where the file is saved and right-click on it.
 Click "Run Script" in the pop-up menu.
+Note: If this doesn't work try "Run as administrator" instead.

 ### Binding text to a number